Sin City (film): Sequel

 A sequel, Sin City: A Dame to Kill For, was released on August 22, 2014.
 Production for the sequel began in October 2012 with Robert Rodriguez and Frank Miller directing a script co-written by them and William Monahan.
 The film was based mainly on A Dame to Kill For, the second book in the Sin City series by Miller, and also included the short story "Just Another Saturday Night" from the Booze, Broads, & Bullets collection, as well as two original stories written by Miller for the film, titled "The Long Bad Night" and "Nancy's Last Dance".
 Actors Bruce Willis, Mickey Rourke, Rosario Dawson and Jessica Alba all reprised their roles in the sequel, amongst others.
 Unlike the 2005 original, the sequel was a critical and financial failure.

 TV series

-Dimension Films is developing a soft reboot of the series for television, Stephen L'Heureux who produced the second film will oversee the series with Sin City creator Frank Miller.
-This will be with new characters and timelines and be more like the comics rather than the films.
-In November 2019, Deadline reports that Legendary Pictures bought the rights for the television series and are developing both a live action and animated series of Sin City with both Miller and Rodriguez in talks to work on the series as executive producers.
+In 2017, news outlets reported that Dimension Films was developing a soft reboot of the series for television.
+Stephen L'Heureux, who produced the second film, would have overseen the series with Sin City creator Frank Miller.
+It would be with new characters and timelines and be more like the comics rather than the films.
+In November 2019, Deadline reported that Legendary Pictures bought the rights for the television series and are developing both a live action and animated series of Sin City with both Miller and Rodriguez in talks to work on the series as executive producers.